Background pattern

 The recommended dose is one tablet twice a day.

-Dosage in renal insufficiency: the initial maximum dose will not exceed 100 mg per day.
+Dosage in renal insufficiency: the maximum initial dose will not exceed 100 mg per day.

-Use in children
+Use in Children

-If you forget to take Apocard
+If You Forget to Take Apocard

-Do not take a double dose to compensate for missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you forget to take more than one dose, or if your irregular and rapid heartbeat seems to have worsened, consult your doctor immediately.
+If you forget to take more than one dose, or your irregular and rapid heartbeat seems to have worsened, consult your doctor immediately.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible Side Effects

-Very common side effects (may affect more than 1 in 10 patients)
+Very Common Side Effects (may affect more than 1 in 10 patients)

 • Dizziness (usually transient).

-Common side effects (may affect up to 1 in 10 patients)
+Common Side Effects (may affect up to 1 in 10 patients)

 • Alteration of heart rhythm.